-4.1 Theoretic considerations
+3.1 Theoretic considerations

-4.1.1 Random oracles
+3.1.1 Random oracles

 Various parts of the implementation use the random oracle model: in particular, the zero-knowledge proof sections.
-The random oracle model is theoretic, as according to the Church-Turing thesis, an algorithm with infinite description cannot be computed on a finite machine.
+The random oracle model is theoretic, as according to the Church-Turing hypothesis, a machine cannot produce infinite truly random output with only finite input.

 The random oracle model is used for two guarantees.
 The first is in the construction of truly random values that will not reveal information about the prover's state.
-In practice, a cryptographically secure pseudo-random number generator will suffice for this application, as CSPRNGs typically incorporate environmental data to ensure outputs are unpredictable [24].
+In practice, a cryptographically secure pseudo-random number generator will suffice for this application, as CSPRNGs typically incorporate environmental data to ensure outputs are unpredictable [19].

 The second is to associate a non-random value with a random value.
 In practice, a cryptographic hash function such as SHAKE is used.
-This gives appropriately pseudorandom outputs that appear truly random, and additionally are assumed to be preimage resistant.
-This property is necessary when constructing non-interactive proofs, to prevent a prover manipulating the signature used to derive the proof.
+This gives appropriately pseudorandom outputs that appear truly random, and additionally are assumed to be preimage resistant: a necessary property when constructing non-interactive proofs in order to prevent a prover manipulating the signature used to derive the proof.

-4.1.2 Quantum resistance
+3.1.2 Quantum resistance

-Paillier is broken if factoring large numbers is computationally feasible [29, Theorem 9].
-Therefore, it is vulnerable to the same quantum threat as RSA is, known as Shor's algorithm [35].
-Alternative homomorphic encryption schemes are available, which are believed to be quantum-resistant, as they are based on lattice methods (e.g., [16]).
+Paillier is broken if factoring large numbers is computationally feasible [22, Theorem 9].
+Therefore, it is vulnerable to the same quantum threat as RSA is, known as Shor's algorithm [28].
+Alternative homomorphic encryption schemes are available, which are believed to be quantum-resistant, as they are based on lattice methods (e.g, [12]).

-4.1.3 Honest-verifier
+3.1.3 Honest-verifier

-The proof of zero is honest-verifier [10, Section 5.2].
-However, applying the Fiat-Shamir heuristic converts such a proof into a general zero-knowledge proof [15, Section 5].
-This means that, supposing the choice of transform used is appropriate, Protocol 3.4.2 should also be general zero-knowledge.
-However, the interactive proofs performed as part of the game are still only honest-verifier.
-Consequently, a malicious verifier may be able to extract additional information from the prover (such as the blinding value used).
+The proof of zero is honest-verifier [7, Section 5.2].
+However, applying the Fiat-Shamir heuristic converts such a proof into a general zero-knowledge proof [11, Section 5].
+This means that, supposing the choice of transform used is appropriate, Protocol 2.4.2 should also be general zero-knowledge.
+However, the interactive proofs performed as part of the game are still only honest-verifier, and a malicious verifier may be able to extract additional information from the prover (such as the blinding value used).

-4.2 Efficiency
+3.2 Efficiency

-4.2.1 Storage complexity
+3.2.1 Storage complexity